RESOURCE: DIY Audio and Video Tips

 Overview

 When creating video for your course, there are some best practices to keep in mind in order to produce higher quality content.
+You can watch the following video which walks through some great steps to take when recording your own video and audio while also seeing what video and audio looks/sounds like without these tips:

 General Considerations